 Aphids

-Crossandra plants may be sensitive to cold, but for as long as its growing requirements are met, you can ensure a great reward of brightly-colored blooms and foliage.
+Crossandra plants may be sensitive to cold, but for as long as their growing requirements are met, you can ensure a great reward of brightly-colored blooms and foliage.

 Tips On Buying Crossandra

-Apart from propagation, whether you will successfully grow beautiful Crossandra or not depends on the quality of the purchased plant.
-Only buy those that look bushy, have glossy leaves and lots of flower buds.
+Apart from propagation, whether or not you will successfully grow beautiful Crossandra depends on the purchased plant’s quality.
+Only buy those that look bushy and have glossy leaves and lots of flower buds.

 Not A Short-lived Plant

 Crossandra is often mistaken for a short-lived plant.
-However, it can actually overwinter and still produce their beautiful orange flowers the following year.
+However, it can actually overwinter and still produce its beautiful orange flowers the following year.
 Just make sure to look for the qualities mentioned above.

 Crossandra Sale Season